interledger/interledger-rs/docs/operating-manuals/node-configurations.md

 # 2.
 # passing as an environment variable
 # {parameter name (typically in capital)}={value}
+# note that the parameter names MUST begin with a prefix of "ILP_" e.g. ILP_SECRET_SEED
 ILP_ADDRESS=example.alice OTHER_PARAMETER=other_value cargo run --package interledger -- node

 # 3.